CypElf/Blog/src/resources/articles/Write Up/Root-Me CTF/Web/Base on fire/base-on-fire.md

 ![](secrets.png)

-You can see the flag being stored as the secret of a user named `admin` whose UID is `1_4m_th3_4dm1n_u1d`, and you also won the right to read all the notes of the participant as a bonus, there are a few funny ones in it.
+You can see the flag being stored as the secret of a user named `admin` whose UID is `1_4m_th3_4dm1n_u1d`, and you also won the right to read all the notes of the participants as a bonus, there are a few funny ones in it.
 8)

 Flag: `RM{s3cur1ty_rul3s_m1sc0nf1gur4t10n}`